 This all started when the other day I was checking my spam folder for any genuine emails who might have ended up there.
-And what was my surprise when I start reading an intensely promotional email (luckily hasn’t reached my primary inbox) that is supposed to convince “me” as an author to purchase their “paid reviews” service.
-You can imagine how ironic receiving such an email is, for someone who has been a book blogger (and I will add, never once had I accepted any type of payment for giving my genuine opinion) and book reviewer for a while now .
-Yes, I’ve accepted free copies for reviews, but not only I always include this information when it’s the case but I also give my 100% honest opinion (in fact, I encourage you to not submit book review requests if it is not a 100% honest opinion you want to receive).
+And what was my surprise when I came across a spammy email (luckily hasn’t reached my primary inbox) attempting to convince “me” as an author to purchase their “paid reviews” service.
+You can imagine how ironic receiving such an email is, for someone who has been a book blogger (and I will add, never once had I accepted any type of payment for giving my genuine opinion) and book reviewer for a while now.
+Yes, I’ve accepted free copies for reviews, but not only I always include this information when it’s the case but I also give my 100% honest opinion (in fact, I encourage you to not submit book review requests if it is not a 100% honest opinion you want to get).

-Now, these so called “book reviewers” do claim that you are “not paying for the review” but you are actually “paying for the time they are taking to read your book”.
-Oh, well, if someone cannot invest their time in your book, then it means they are not that interested in first place.
-Then the funny bit is that they will guarantee you they will leave an “honest” and “positive” review – how can they guarantee such thing, I wonder?
+Now, these so-called “book reviewers” do claim that you are “not paying for the review” but you are actually “paying for the time they are taking to read your book”.
+Oh, well, if someone cannot invest their time in your book, then it means they are not that interested at all in the first place.
+Then the funny bit is that they will guarantee you they will leave an “honest” and “positive” review – how can they guarantee such thing I wonder?
 It should be noted that this service doesn’t come with any type of promo or marketing deal – just the “positive” review on its own.

 Why you shouldn’t pay for a book review

-1. The incentive for someone to read your book should be your book on its own, not an extra payment.
+1. The incentive for someone to read your book should be your book on its own, not monetary compensation.

 This is pretty much self-explanatory.

-2. You’ll actually never get honest feedback, and will never know what truly went well or wrong.
+2. You’ll actually never get honest feedback, and you will never know what went well or wrong.